josephsdavid/N2D/README.md

 - [x] Package library
 - [x] Package data
+- [x] Early stopping
 - [ ] Implement data augmentation techniques for images, sequences, and time series
 - [x] Make autoencoder interchangeable just like the rest
+- [ ] Simpler way to extract embedding
 - [ ] Implement other types of autoencoders as well as convolutional layers
-- [ ] Manage file saving paths better
+- [x] Manage file saving paths better
 - [ ] Implement other promising methods
 - [ ] Make assessment/visualization more extensible
-- [ ] Documentation?
+- [x] Documentation?
-- [ ] Find an elegant way to deal with pre training weights
+- [x] Find an elegant way to deal with pre training weights
 - [ ] Package on Nix
 - [ ] Blog post?

--
+# Contributing

+N2D is a work in progress and is open to suggestions to make it faster, more extensible, and generally more usable.
+Please make an issue if you have any ideas of how to be more accessible and more usable!

 # Citation